 The Difference Between Debt Ratio and Debt to Equity Ratio

 This is a common point of confusion.
 While both are leverage ratios, they measure different things.
 The debt to equity ratio compares a company’s total liabilities to its shareholder equity.
-It shows how much debt a company is using versus how much is funded by owners’ investments.
 The debt ratio, on the other hand, looks at debt in relation to assets.
-Both are valuable but provide different perspectives on a company’s capital structure.
+Both are valuable but provide different perspectives.

-For a truly comprehensive analysis, you need to go beyond the basic formula.
-Consider these factors that can influence the number and its meaning.
+For a truly comprehensive analysis, you need to go beyond the basic formulas.
+Consider these factors that can influence the numbers and their meaning.

 The Impact of Off-Balance Sheet Liabilities